gregtomasch/USFSMAX_MMC_Module/README.md

 * The LIS2MDL magnetometer is sufficiently noisy to cause the indicated heading to fluctuate +/- ~0.2deg.
 Perhaps there is a lower noise magnetometer available?
 * The form factor of the original USFSMAX could stand further optimization, especially to facilitate incorporation into OEM products

-Optimizatin efforts in these areas resulted in the USFSMAX module and carrier product shown below.
+Optimization efforts in these areas resulted in the USFSMAX module and carrier product shown below.
 The module has been shrunk to a 1/2" x 1/2" PCB and connects to the carrier board using two Molex micro mezzanine connectors.
+The connector strategy has the inherent advantage of providing both mechanical and thermal isolation of the USFSMAX module from the carrier or motherboard.
+As a practical matter, the module can be removed from the carrier board so it can be soldered without the risk of compromizing the factory bench calibration.
+Furthermore, OEM products can developed with mating Molex mezzanine connectors so that a pre-calibrated USFSMAX module can simply snapped into place to complete assembly.

 ![alt text](https://user-images.githubusercontent.com/5760946/102443217-0b9a9580-3fdb-11eb-9c88-19f36b8adc16.jpg)